2020-2021 Tulsa Alumnae Executive Board...

 Editor: Megan Whitley

 I grew up in Alabama, and have also lived in Louisiana—where I minored in music at Northwestern State and initiated with Beta Iota—and England before coming to Tulsa for grad school.
 I have been involved in orchestra (violin), choir, and light opera in years past.
-Having just finished my PhD in English Literature, I am currently teaching English and writing classes at TU as a Postdoc.
+Having just finished my PhD in English Literature, I am currently teaching English and writing classes in and around Tulsa.
 I have loved serving as the Editor for Tulsa Alumnae chapter and look forward to another year of letting you know what all of our brilliant Tulsa SAI’s are up to!